 State of inclusive instant payment systems in Africa

-30 January, 2024 •
+21 November, 2024 •

 Real-time retail payments that enable consumers to send and receive cross-border and domestic transactions digitally are on the rise globally.
 The increasing proliferation of QR codes, apps, tap-and-go card technology, and small-value payments using proxy identifiers (aliases) such as phone numbers and email addresses have made payments one of the more innovative financial services in recent years.
 This is also evident in the number of deals that payments startups and established fintechs (paytechs) have been able to close.

 In Africa, the progress and extent of reach in the market of digital payments is less documented than in other regions in the world, yet is unique in the scale of transactions that are routed via USSD channels.
 USSD technology enables the end-user to pay and receive money through mobile money wallets, even if only basic/ feature phones are at hand.
-These nuances and the progress of digital payments on the continent, enabled by efficient and open underlying payments infrastructure, are analysed and captured in two comprehensive reports:
+These nuances and the progress of digital payments on the continent, enabled by efficient and open underlying payments infrastructure, are analysed and captured in three comprehensive reports:

 - The inaugural State of Instant and Inclusive Payment Systems (SIIPS) 2022 report